-11 strategies to find employees
+12 strategies to find good employees

 1. Review resumes frequently

-This approach ensures top applicants aren’t overlooked and helps streamline decision-making.
-Frequent reviews should be structured and organized, using tools like applicant tracking systems (ATS) to manage high volumes and ensure thorough assessments without feeling rushed or overwhelmed.
+Frequent, structured and organized reviews streamline decision-making and ensure top applicants aren’t overlooked.
+You can use tools like applicant tracking systems (ATS) to manage high volumes and ensure thorough assessments without feeling rushed or overwhelmed.
+Consider setting up a resume alert to be notified when job seekers match your criteria.

 2. Look internally

-Consider whether current employees may be good matches for your open positions.
-You’re likely already familiar with this employee’s strengths and experience, and because they know the organization, they may require less training than a new hire.
+Consider whether current employees are good matches for open positions.
+You’re likely already familiar with this employee’s strengths in the workplace and experience.
+Since internal hires are already familiar with the organization, they may require less training than a new hire.
+Finding employees internally can also help reduce employee turnover.

 3. Use social media

-- Promote company culture: Include photos and videos that highlight your company culture to help generate excitement about the organization.
+- Promote company culture.
+Include photos and videos that highlight your company culture to help generate excitement about the organization.

 4. Help employees become brand ambassadors

-5. Maximize your job postings visibility
+5. Maximize your job postings’ visibility

-- Use specific job titles: Specific job titles are more likely to attract candidates with relevant skills and expertise.
+- Use specific job titles.
+Specific job titles are more likely to attract candidates with relevant skills and expertise.

-- Be thorough: Including a location, experience level, salary estimate and other information can help listings appear in filtered results.
+- Be thorough.
+Including a location, experience level, salary estimate and other information can help listings appear in filtered results.

-- Opt for Sponsored Jobs: A Sponsored Job on Indeed has better visibility than free job postings.
+- Opt for sponsored jobs.
+A Sponsored Job on Indeed has better visibility than free job postings.

 6. Use job boards to find employees

-Another way to find employees is to post on multiple job boards.
-Job boards, like Indeed, typically feature listings submitted by employers and recruiters and are often specialized by industry, job or career type.
-By posting your listing on multiple job boards, you can potentially increase your outreach.
+You can find employees by posting on multiple job boards.
+Job boards, such as Indeed, typically feature listings submitted by employers and recruiters and are often specialized by industry, job or career type.

-Make sure your job board posts are accurate, up-to-date and well-written before distributing to maximize your reach.
+By posting your listing on multiple job boards, you can maximize your reach.
+Make sure your job board posts are accurate, up-to-date and well-written before distributing them.

 7. Build a candidate database

-If you receive a resume from a quality candidate who isn’t well-suited for your open position, you can reserve the applications for other openings at a later date.
+If you receive a resume from a quality candidate who isn’t hired for your open position, you can keep the application on hand for other openings at a later date.
+Consider storing this data in a candidate or resume database, where you can attach keywords to each candidate’s resume to catalogue relevant skills or qualifications.

-8. Include details about your benefits and perks
+8. Include details about benefits and perks

-Consider listing benefits on your company page and sharing this information in job postings.
-Job perks may include competitive pay, flexible hours, generous paid time off, remote work opportunities, 401k matching, free meals or on-site yoga classes.
-Job seekers are generally interested in these details and may be more motivated to apply.
+Consider listing employee benefits on your company page and including this information in job postings to attract top talent.
+Benefits that can help attract good employees include competitive pay, flexible hours, generous paid time off, remote work opportunities, 401(k) matching, free meals or access to health and fitness programs.

 9. Post help wanted signs